-The UK’s been boiling these days at 26 degrees Celsius (about 78 degrees Fahrenheit).
-It might not seem much, but trust me, it is hot!!!
-In summer, temperatures rarely go past 20 degrees Celsius, so 26 is already too much.
+In summer, temperatures rarely go past 20 degrees Celsius, so to have anything beyond 25 is already too much.
 It’s like everything starts melting and things start going wrong causing miserie.

-And what works better on such day than a cold bottle of water and a nice popsicle?
-Any fruit can be turned into a frozen treat, but if you want to make it just a tiny bit naughty, here you have it: a superb cheesecake taken to the very next level.
-If you happen to have some digestive biscuits/ graham crackers, feel free to sprinkle some on the popsicles.
+And what works better on such day than a cold bottle of water and a nice popsicle (ice lolly)?
+Any fruit can be turned into a frozen treat, and if you want to take things further, add some mascarpone and coconut cream and you get the best treat, and that guilt free.

 As you know, l love strawberries, they are my absolute favourite fruit and summer without them is not the same.
 And blueberries and yum too, and are an amazingly healthy snack.
 Or add them to any dessert, and you are in for a treat.

-These red white blue berry cheesecake popsicles are just what you need for your 4th of July celebrations if you live in the US.
-For a deeper colour, just increase the amount of berries used.
+These red white and blue popsicles are just what you need for your 4th of July celebrations if you live in the US.
 A great thing about fresh fruit is that they are naturally sweet, so less sugar, if any, is needed.
 Local markets are the place to go for these beauties, they will be fresh and fully ripen, as opposed to a supermarket where they might not be as tasty.

 How to remove the popsicle from the popsicle mould